-Environmental Assessment two endangered Fender's blue and Oregon identified species, butterfly silverspot butterfly whose open, early seral habitat such as grasslands, meadows, oak woodlands, or aspen woodlands may conflict with Northern Spotted Owl management intended to maintain closed canopy forests (p.
+The draft Environmental Assessment identified two endangered species, Fender's blue butterfly and Oregon silverspot butterfly whose open, early seral habitat such as grasslands, meadows, oak woodlands, or aspen woodlands may conflict with Northern Spotted Owl management intended to maintain closed canopy forests (p.
 52).
 But the assessment notes that listed plant and butterfly species and their closely associated open habitats are explicitly not included in the proposed critical habitat revision (p.50).
-The Service concludes on page 62: "that designation of critical habitat for the Northern Spotted Owl in this alternative would have a neutral effect on those specie s associated with open, early seral habitats."
+The Service concludes on page 62: "that designation of critical habitat for the Northern Spotted Owl in this alternative would have a neutral effect on those species associated with open, early seral habitats."